-Soaper Duper is from the beauty mastermind, Marcia Kilgore – founder of brands Bliss and Soap and Glory.
+Soaper Duper is from the beauty mastermind, Marcia Kilgore – founder of brands Bliss, Beauty Pie and Soap and Glory.
 Soaper Duper takes a slightly different take to her previous brands, striving to be clean and green with products made from naturally derived ingredients.
 The products are also affordable with the products in the line being between £6.50 and £11.99 in range.

 The packaging of the line is fun and bright – the quality is nice, albeit a little cheap and cheerful.
 I know some people really don’t seem to like the packaging in this line – but I think it’s fun and it feels quite reflective of the values that the company want to promote.